 Each day brings questions for which we need answers.
 In a world that grows more complex hour by hour, we constantly face new problems and opportunities.
 What should we do?
 How should we react?
 What can we believe?
 The word of God has the answers to all of these questions.
 Often we just don’t know where to find these answers in the 66 books.
 Given below are references to twenty Bibles verses to keep you going at the most common situations in life.

-Previously I shared four benefits of preparation in preaching preaching ministry.
-Today I want share seven excuses some Pastors give for poor sermon preparation.
-Sometimes they use the same excuses as a weapon to disqualify the well prepared preacher.
+Previously I shared four benefits of preparation in preaching ministry.
+Today I want to share seven excuses some Pastors give for poor sermon preparation.
+Sometimes they use the same excuses as a weapon to disqualify the well-prepared preacher.

 In most churches the altar call is considered a crucial moment.
 It is an appropriate ending to a powerful message because the altar call provides the congregation with an opportunity to immediately respond to what they have just heard.
 Today let us find out how to do it in the most effective way.